Domestic Violence Charges and Sentencing in New York State

 Every day, domestic violence impacts citizens from every walk of life in the State of New York.
 Domestic violence is a serious crime that can result in physical injury or death.
-Some forms of Domestic Violence are not as visible, such financial exploitation, sexual assault, sexual abuse, emotional abuse or psychological abuse.
-New York State requires “automatic arrest” for Domestic crimes and as a result, Domestic Violence charges can be quite complex to defend.
+Some forms of Domestic Violence are not as visible, such as financial exploitation, sexual assault, sexual abuse, emotional abuse, or psychological abuse.
+New York State requires “automatic arrest” for Domestic crimes and as a result, domestic violence charges can be quite complex to defend.

 Definition of Domestic Violence in NY

 New York State defines Domestic Violence (DV) as: